Neymar ordered to pay Barcelona €6.7m as judge rules in La Liga club's favour over signing-on bonus dispute | Goal.com

 Neymar ordered to pay Barcelona €6.7m as judge rules in La Liga club's favour over signing-on bonus dispute

-Neymar has been ordered to repay €6.7 million ($7.5m) to former club Barcelona after a judge ruled in favour of the Liga side amid a bonus dispute between club and player.
+Neymar has been ordered to repay €6.7 million (£6.1m/$7.5m) to former club Barcelona after a judge ruled in favour of the Liga side amid a bonus dispute between club and player.

 A statement on the club website said: "FC Barcelona welcomes the judgment handed down today by the Social Court 15 of Barcelona, in connection with lawsuits between the club and the player Neymar Junior in claiming compensation for the bonus signed in his last contract renewal.